Conditioning Fish for Smoking

 Ideally, drying should be performed without smoke.
 This is easy to accomplish when the smokehouse runs on electricity or gas.
 When wood is the heating medium, the logs should be pre-burned first and then added to the fire pit.
 A thin smoke is acceptable.

 Drying can be performed at 100º F (43º C) or higher.
 The smokehouse should be preheated first.
 Russian and Polish commercial producers dry fish at 140-158º F (60-70º C).
 Drying at these temperatures starts destroying bacteria.
-Make note that drying at those temperatures will cook surface proteins and cannot be applied to cold smoking method.
+Make a note that drying at those temperatures will cook surface proteins and cannot be applied to the cold smoking method.
 Drying toughens the fish so there is less possibility it will break at the head.
 The fish will continue to dry when hot smoke is applied.
-Keep in mind, the drying of the fish will be impaired if performed at 75% humidity or higher.
-All dampers should be open to to create the maximum draft (flow of air) and to facilitate removal of moisture.
+Keep in mind that the drying of the fish will be impaired if performed at 75% humidity or higher.
+All dampers should be open to create the maximum airflow and to facilitate the removal of moisture.

 Pellicle

-Most smoked products are not eaten immediately after cooking, but later.
+Most smoked products are not eaten immediately but later.
 They must look presentable and appealing to a customer.
-Smoked fish should have a glossy appearance, it should shine.
-This shine known as “pellicle” is due to the reaction between salt and fish proteins.
-Salt “swells” the proteins and they unwind and release some of their contents.
-Some of those proteins dissolve in salt and become a sticky substance (exudate) that travels to the surface of the fish.
-After drying this sticky substance becomes a shiny protein coat known as “pellicle” that may be compared to shoe polish.
-After smoking this clear pellicle becomes a shiny lacquer on the surface of the fish.
+Smoked fish should have a glossy appearance; it should shine.
+This shine, known as “pellicle” is due to the reaction between salt and fish proteins.
+Salt “swells” the proteins, and they unwind and release some of their contents.
+Some of those proteins dissolve in salt and become a sticky substance (exudate) that settles on the surface of the fish.
+After drying, this sticky substance becomes a shiny, clear protein coat known as “pellicle” that may be compared to shoe polish.
+After smoking, this clear pellicle becomes a shiny lacquer on the surface of the fish.
+Given that smoked fish acquires a golden color, the pellicle looks golden, too.
+It can be compared to a shiny wooden parquet floor that was covered with clear varnish.
 The longer the brined fish are allowed to hang, within reason, the better the gloss that develops.
 The best gloss develops with 70-80 degree brine.
-To develop pellicle one hour is probably the minimum, but for a large fish 12 hours or more is not uncommon.
-Previously frozen fish produces very little pellicle.
-If dry salt is applied with pepper and other spices, this gloss will be less noticeable as the spices will remain on the surface.
+To develop a pellicle, one hour is probably the minimum, but for a large fish, 12 hours or more is not uncommon.
+Previously frozen fish produces very little pellicle since frozen water crystals rupture the flesh of the fish, permitting some proteins to leak away.
+If dry salt is applied with pepper and other spices, this gloss will be hardly present as the spices will cloud the surface.

 Atlantic mackerel waiting for the smokehouse.